 You have the right to make a complaint about any Queensland Government procurement process.

-Our complaints process ensures everyone plays by the rules of the Buy Queensland approach for government contracts to:
+Our complaints process ensures everyone plays by the rules of the Buy Queensland 2023 approach to government procurement.

 What to make a complaint about